 HEALTH SERVICES ADMINISTRATION CORE COMPETENCIES

-The HSA core courses are classified into three groups for purposes of core competencies: health management, health economics, and health policy and politics.
-Students are required to develop the core competencies for one of these groups and in the cross-cutting HSA competencies.
+The Health Services Administration (HSA) core courses are classified into three groups for purposes of core competencies: health management, health economics, and health policy and politics.
+Students are required to fulfill the core competencies for one of these groups and in the cross-cutting HSA competencies.

 Most students fulfill the HSA core competencies by taking one HSA core course and through their practicum project.